 - You must usually be over 18 to rent with them.

-- You usually pay a registration fee, along with a deposit (like other rental properties) and sometimes even an interview.
+- A registration fee, along with a deposit are usually required (like other rental properties) and sometimes you may have an even an interview.

 - In some instances, you will be charged a €50 safety fee.
-This means that you’ll have fire safety items, like some fire alarms and a fire extinguisher.
+This means that you’ll be provided fire safety equipment, like some fire alarms and a fire extinguisher.

 There will be rules (!) such as, you:

-- Must not leave for more than 3 nights at once
+- Must not leave for more than three nights at once

 - Are not allowed any guests to stay the night

-- Are not allowed to take any kind of drug while in the property
+- Are not allowed to take any kind of drug while on the property

 - Are not allowed parties (waaaa)

-- Must inform the agency if you’re off on your holidays, because they can refill the space while you are gone.
+- Must inform the agency if you’re off on holiday, because they can refill the space while you are gone.

 Anti-squatting organizations in the Netherlands

 Here are some of the anti-squatting agencies in the Netherlands.
 To get started, you should sign up on their websites.
 Some anti-squat agencies you need to be “introduced” to — for example, by a friend who already rents with them.

 - Antikraak Direct